neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 - `networkFee: string` - network fee paid for the validator packaging transactions
 - `validUntilBlock: number` - transaction validity period
 - `script: string` - script executed on the NeoVM
 - `invocations?: Invocation[]` - the invocations corresponding to script.
-If omitted, the wallet will display a warning to user, because of script is not readable
+If omitted, the provider will display a warning to user, because script is not read-friendly
 - `attributes?: Attribute[]` - adds attributes to the transaction
 - `signers?: Signer[]` - sender and the scope of signature
 - `network?: string` - network to submit this request to.
 If omitted, the default network set the provider is used